-Steam lets you purchase, download, and play thousands of games on Linux, including native titles and Windows games through Proton (Steam’s built-in compatibility layer that runs Windows games without manual configuration).
-Whether you want to play AAA titles like Elden Ring or Cyberpunk 2077, indie games, or classic titles from your existing library, Steam on Linux handles compatibility automatically.
-This guide walks through installing Steam on Linux Mint using either the default repository or Valve’s official APT repository, configuring 32-bit library support, and setting up your graphics drivers for optimal gaming performance.
-You can check game compatibility ratings on ProtonDB before purchasing.
+Steam lets you purchase, download, and play thousands of games on Linux, including native titles and Windows games through Proton.
+Whether you want to play AAA titles, indie games, or classic titles from your existing library, Steam handles compatibility automatically without manual configuration.
+This guide walks through three methods for installing Steam on Linux Mint, configuring 32-bit library support, and setting up your graphics drivers for optimal gaming.
+Check game compatibility ratings on ProtonDB before purchasing.

-Linux Mint offers two ways to install Steam.
-Generally, the default repository provides a stable package that requires minimal setup, while Valve’s official repository delivers faster updates directly from the Steam developers.
+Linux Mint offers three ways to install Steam.
+The default repository provides a stable package that requires minimal setup, Valve’s official repository delivers the latest updates directly from the developers, and Flatpak provides a sandboxed installation that simplifies game library management on external drives.

 Linux Mint Version Reference